ustroetz/python-osrm/README.md

 ```

 ### table
-A simple wrapping function to fetch the matrix computed by OSRM as a dataframe (or as a numpy array) :
+A simple wrapping function to fetch the matrix computed by OSRM as a dataframe (or as a numpy array),
+as well as corrected/snapped localisation of the points used.
 ```python
 In [28]: import osrm